Mte90/GlotDict/README.md

   * Check for non typographic quotes
 * Review mode with a button
 * New column with fast Approve/Reject/Fuzzy for strings
+* 'Copy from Original' Bulk Action with setting to enable auto-submit.
 * Bulk Actions also on footer
 * Mark old string (6 months) with a black border
 * Highlight non-breaking-space